 5. Fitness and Health Expert

-You’d think that all the top career opportunities stem from technology, right?
+You’d think that all the top job opportunities stem from technology, right?
 Well, people are growing more interested in their health and development, too.

 Over the past few years, fitness and health experts have become incredibly popular and continue to be in high demand.

-According to the Bureau of Labor Statistics, fitness trainers and instructor opportunities have seen continued growth rates of 10 percent or more from 2016 and beyond.
+According to the Bureau of Labor Statistics, fitness trainers and instructor opportunities have seen continued growth rates of 10 per cent or more since 2016 and beyond.

 The beauty of working in health and fitness is that there are so many different opportunities, and you don’t have to specialize in one thing.
 You could, for instance, choose to be a Zumba class instructor as opposed to a personal trainer.
 It’s also possible to become a Beachbody coach, working with Beachbody LLC, the company renowned for the P90X fitness series.